voxeet/comms-sdk-react-native/docs/classes/internal.CommandService.md

 ▸ **send**(`message`): `Promise`<`void`\>

 Sends a message to all conference participants.
+This method is not available for [mixed](doc:rn-client-sdk-enums-listentype#mixed) listeners.

 #### Parameters